 Settings for SEO

 When developing a website in Vue, I encountered the problem that I could not set up metainformation separately for each page.
 I had to look for plugins and set up html file generation for each route; in short, I had to do some searching.
-That is how I got acquainted with nuxt.
+That is how I got acquainted with Nuxt.

 It allows you to configure general metadata for all pages, as well as individual data for each page.